tor7/jmeter/FOSS Team-JMeter-Project Proposal.md

 -	Identify/locate the project package(s) to start work on
 -	Create a step-by-step plan to fix Bug #54784
 -	Create the Test Plan to test modified package(s)
--	Create the Test Strategy (e.g. types of tests to perform – functional, non-functional tests, etc)
+-	Create the Test Strategy (e.g. types of tests to perform ï¿½ functional, non-functional tests, etc)
 -	Create a Test Case(s)
 -	Run Test Case(s)
 -	Create a screencast